What is political settlements analysis?

 Political settlements are not the same as political regimes

 Dispersed power configurations are often democracies and concentrated configurations autocracies, but this is not always so, and it’s crucial to remember that.
-The question is not whether the regime is an autocracy or a democracy, military or civilian, but instead whether there are broad social groups in society to which the top leadership must be responsive, whether it can make decisions that are binding on the rest of society and, if so, how.
+The question is not whether the regime is an autocracy or a democracy, military or civilian, but instead whether there are broad social groups in society the top leadership must be responsive to, whether it can make decisions that are binding on the rest of society and, if so, how.

 What different political settlements are there?

 Taken together these dimensions create a 2×2 matrix, with four different ‘types’ of political settlement: ‘broad-dispersed’, ‘broad-concentrated’, ‘narrow-dispersed’ and ‘narrow-concentrated’.
 The typology complements previous typologies that focused mainly on the question of state capability, supplementing them with insights into elite commitment.